What is it like to do the Everest Base Camp Trek? It's amazing, it's exciting and it's exhausting.

 We hope you enjoyed our journey along the Everest Base Camp Trek.
 It is one of the greatest adventures we've ever done.
 We made new friends and created memories to last a lifetime.

-Tips for Trekking to Everest Base Camp
+Tips for Trekking to EBC

 Keep your camera batteries close to your body when not in use.
 The cold and altitude really eat up battery life, so you will want to keep them warm for as long as you can.